nima-karkhaneh/portfolio/todo-list-application/README.md

 <p align="center"><em>Example of ToDo items</em></p>

 ## Features
-* **Secure Authentication:** Users can securely log in.
-Upon authentication, a JSON Web Token (JWT) is generated and stored in an `httpOnly` and `secure` cookie for added security.
-* **Edit and Delete:** Users can update or remove their existing todo items.
+- **Secure Authentication:** Login generates a JWT stored in a secure, `httpOnly` cookie.
+- **Input Validation:** All user input (signup, login, todos) is validated and sanitised to block malicious data.
-* **User-Specific Data:** All data is scoped to the authenticated user via backend-authenticated API.
+- **User-Specific Data:** Each todo is linked to the authenticated user, ensuring data isolation.
+- **CRUD Functionality:** Users can create, edit, and delete todos with instant UI updates.
+- **Protected Routes:** Protected routes ensure only logged-in users can access the dashboard.

 ## Technologies Used
 ### Frontend